Decent-Partners/Decent-overview/README.md

 The issuance of that token will be subject to the delivery of proposals.

 If there is a token it will be backed by the cooperative's reserve.

 ![community networks](https://github.com/Decent-Partners/Decent-overview/blob/main/assets/Community%20Networks.png)

 -------------------
 ### Prospective Partners

-Decent Partners is the bootstrapping entity for the cooperative, its role is to push forward the cooperative to a point where it is governed by a wide range of partners who successfully propose and deliver projects across a wide range of areas.
+Decent Partners is the bootstrapping entity for the cooperative on both the digital and real world side, its role is to push forward the cooperative to a point where it is governed by a wide range of partners who successfully propose and deliver projects across a wide range of areas.

 - [Decent Partners](https://decent.partners): Decent develops community networks that are funded, governed and owned by the people they represent.
 - [Edgeware](https://edgewa.re): Fairly launched smart contract chain and publc goods fund in the Polkadot ecosystem.